scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 # Load balancing

-Load balancing controls how queries are distributed to nodes in a Cassandra cluster.
+Load balancing controls how queries are distributed to nodes in a ScyllaDB/Cassandra cluster.

 Without additional configuration the C/C++ driver defaults to using Datacenter-aware